- 1. I have no background in economics or political science. What prerequisites do I need for the Master of Public Policy and Administration?

 - 13. Can I take courses at another university in Canada, and have these contribute to the Master of Public Policy and Administration?

 MPPA students in good standing can take courses at other universities in Canada, and apply them to their degree.
-The courses must be at the graduate level or, under certain conditions, the fourth-year undergraduate level; must be used by the other universities toward their own degree programs; and must be approved by the MPPA Supervisor as covering material relevant to public policy and administration.
+The courses must be at the graduate level; must be used by the other universities toward their own degree programs; and must be approved by the MPPA Supervisor as covering material relevant to public policy and administration.

 For the University of Ottawa, these arrangements are handled under the Graduate Student Exchange Agreement between the two universities.
 The application form is available from the School’s Graduate Administrator.
 For other Ontario universities, these arrangements are handled under the Ontario Visiting Graduate Student program.
 The application form is available from the Forms and Policies page.